Mange/rofi-emoji/README.md

 |------------|-----------------|
 | rofi 	     | 1.4 (or git)	   |

-### Installation
+### Initial building

 **rofi-emoji** uses autotools as build system.
 If installing from git, the following steps should install it:

 ```bash
 $ autoreconf -i